OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

    :long_name: Pass-by-value Proficiency Exercise

-In comparison to call-by-value, call-by-reference is illustrated by the following slide show.
+In comparison to call-by-value, call-by-reference is illustrated by the following slide show generator.
+Again step through a few of the generated slide shows until you're ready for the proficiency exercise that follows.

+.. avembed:: AV/PL/paramPassingByRef.html ss

-.. inlineav:: paramPassingByRef ss
+.. .. inlineav:: paramPassingByRef ss
-   :long_name: Parameter Passing By Reference
+..    :long_name: Parameter Passing By Reference
-   :links:
+..    :links:
-   :scripts: AV/PL/paramPassingByRef.js
+..    :scripts: AV/PL/paramPassingByRef.js
-   :output: show
+..    :output: show

-Test yourself on call-by-value by completing the following proficiency exercise.
+Test yourself on call-by-reference by completing the following proficiency exercise.

 .. avembed:: AV/PL/paramPassingByRefPRO.html pe
    :long_name: Pass-by-reference Proficiency Exercise

-This problem will help you review the difference between *call by value* and *call by reference* in C++, where the presence of an ampersand in front of the parameter's name is used to indicate call-by-reference semantics.
+Now that you've seen the difference between call-by-value and call-by-reference, we will end this section with a problem will help you review the difference between *call by value* and *call by reference* in the language C++, where the presence of an ampersand in front of the parameter's name is used to indicate call-by-reference semantics.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.

 .. avembed:: Exercises/PL/CallByValVsRef.html ka
    :long_name: Call By Value Vs Reference